 Registering as a Dietetics Student at Cornell

 Students intending to complete DPD requirements at Cornell are required to contact the DPD Director.
-Students will need to submit a Registering as a Pre-Dietetics Student form.
+Students will need to submit a Registering as a Pre-Dietetics Student form, which can be found in the DNS Roadmap.
 Registering as a Dietetics student allows the program to keep track of students working to complete DPD requirements.
-It allows the program to plan for student needs in dietetics and allows students to receive individual advisement and guidance on the path to becoming an RD.
+It allows the program to plan for student needs in dietetics and allows students to receive individual advisement and guidance on the path to becoming an R.D.
 There is a $75.00 fee to register as a dietetics student and complete the DPD requirements which is used to offset transcript evaluation, program supplies and accreditation fees.
 Students are required to pay this fee when submitting requests for transcript evaluation (after acceptance into the DPD).

 Didactic Program in Dietetics (DPD) Application and Admission

 Cornell University students interested in pursuing a career as a Registered Dietitian will need to apply, typically in their junior year, to the DPD offered by the Division of Nutritional Sciences.
-Before completing the requirements for admission, interested students should register as "Pre-Dietetics" students with the DNS Undergraduate Student Services office (B21 Savage).
+Before completing the requirements for admission, interested students should register as "Pre-Dietetics" students with the DNS Undergraduate Student Services office.

 Admission to the DPD

 Admission into the DPD is a competitive and selective process with a limited number of placements.
 Completing DPD requirements should be an option pursued as part of a thoughtful plan by students serious in pursuing dietetics and health careers.
 Admissions reflect an overall competitiveness for successful placement into supervised practice and commitment to a career in dietetics and health.
 Selection will be based on successful academic progress, committed intention to pursue a career in dietetics and health, potential for excellence or leadership in the field of dietetics and a high likelihood for successful placement into an accredited internship post-baccalaureate.